polo74/doc/botnet.md

 ## PART 1: What is a botnet?

-A botnet (robot network) is a network of compromised machines named "bots" and a C2 (Command and Control) server.
+A botnet (robot network) is a network of compromised machines named "bots" and managed by a C2 (Command and Control) server.

 The most of time, botnets are used to:
 - launch DDoS attacks,
 - launch phishing attacks,
 - mining cryptocurrencies,
-- or launch targeted attacks (in this case the botnet is useful to hide te attacker identity)
+- or launch targeted attacks (botnet allow to hide the attacker identity)

 ```mermaid
 graph TD;